Table of Contents

 Simultaneously, you must lease a physical office or warehouse space and obtain an Ejari tenancy contract.
 Free zone companies often offer flexible workspace options, including shared desks and virtual offices.

-Compile and submit all required documents—MOA, passport copies, initial approval, and trade name reservation—to the DED (for mainland) or the respective free zone authority.
+Compile and submit all required documents—MOA, passport copies, initial approval, and trade name reservation—to the DET (for mainland) or the respective free zone authority.
 Once everything is approved, you’ll receive your Building Materials Trading License in Dubai, enabling you to commence operations officially.

 Depending on the specific materials you plan to trade, additional approvals may be necessary.
 For example, if you’re dealing with chemicals, adhesives, or fire-rated materials, you might need clearance from Dubai Municipality, Civil Defence, or the Environment Department.